edydkim/edydkim.github.com/_posts/2013-04-02-how-to-stream-with-rtmp-on-nginx-part-1.md

 ## Conclusion

-As you have read or done, it is simple you aim't install any produce licensed like Flash Media Server...
+As you have read or done, it is simple you aim not install any produce licensed like Flash Media Server...
 Of course someone wonder what if have a number of performance cpu, memory and so on such a situation -  on a big site and have many many users.. also need to test performance continuously but you do remember, as I mention agenda above, the most importance is the purpose what situation you want to use, service and publish to users.
 At least I do convince to satisfy that on ad-hoc service.
 In this part, let me show you some utilities..